Director - Steve Marshall

-In 2011 Steve established Wild Future Outdoors and has been providing consultancy and information services to government, industry and the public ever since.
+In 2011 Steve established Wild Future Outdoors and has been providing consultancy and information services to government, charities and the public ever since.

-With a passion for the natural and historic environment, Steve has particular skills in green space and nature reserve management, setting environmental strategies and action plans, site management planning, project management and partnership working.
+With a passion for the natural and historic environment, Steve has particular skills in green space and nature reserve management, setting environmental strategies and action plans, site management planning and project management.

-Steve has a BSc (Hons) in Countryside and Environmental Management from the University of Aberdeen's Schools of Agriculture, Forestry and Biology.
+Steve has a BSc (Hons) in Countryside and Environmental Management from the University of Aberdeen.

 Career highlights include: